The effects of laser attacks on pilots

 Laser attacks can leave pilots with flash blindness, where their vision is affected even after the laser is no longer pointing in their direction – sometimes these effects can take days to pass.

-Even when shone from hundreds of metres, or even kilometres away, high-power laser beans pointed at an aircraft can still cause a serious aviation safety risk.
+Even when shone from hundreds of metres, or even kilometres away, high-power laser beams pointed at an aircraft can still cause a serious aviation safety risk.

 Laser attacks put people’s lives at risk both in the air and on the ground – it’s never okay to attack people with lasers, especially when they’re flying a plane or helicopter.